ThemisProkos/Electronics-and-VLSI-design/VLSI Assignments/Assignment 4/README.md

-# SPICE Design and Performance Analysis of CMOS Sequential Circuits
+# SPICE Design and Performance Analysis of CMOS Latches and Master Slave Flip Flops

 This repository contains the design, transistor-level simulation, and timing characterization of CMOS sequential logic circuits using SPICE (ngspice).
 The project was implemented as part of the **ECE327: VLSI Digital Design** course at the Department of Electrical and Computer Engineering, University of Thessaly.